torbsd/torbsd.github.io/blog.md

 Remarkably, Tor Browser 5.03 is still functional on OpenBSD/amd64 with the #1783 snapshot from December 27th.
 Snapshots frequently take hard twists and turns, as is to be expected with the development branch of any operating system, so this is something of a surprise.
 The early releases of __TDP's__ 5.03 faced some hiccups with various changes, but we are trouble-free since.

 One thing to note is that the number of public *BSD Tor relays, not including BitRig, remains consistently above 5% of total relays.
-While we can't necessarily attribute to __TDP__, we like to thing the noise we make helped a little bit.
+While we can't necessarily attribute to __TDP__, we like to think the noise we make helped a little bit.

 Stay tuned.
 We are still very active, even when we are publicly quiet.